 What changes have you incorporated since starting to live more mindfully?

 I also keep in mind to first reduce what I purchase, then reuse what I already own.
 This week, I had to buy face wash and toothpaste.
 Instead of going to Target and restocking like I normally would, I found an old glass bottle, went to The Refill Shoppe, and filled it up with face wash.
 As for my toothpaste, I decided to switch it up and order toothpowder in bulk from The Refill Revolution.
 They ship their products in paper packaging and the toothpowder I ordered came in compostable packaging.
-I had a couple of the small 4-oz mason jars leftover from our DIY beeswax lavender candles and DIY all natural lemon sugar scrub, and used that to put my toothpowder in.
+I had a couple of the small 4-oz mason jars at home and used that to put my toothpowder in.
 I also made hummus for the first time and that turned out better than I expected!

 But I’m not perfect.
 Sometimes I just can’t avoid plastic entirely.
 When I want something important like Asian snacks and cheese, I’ll get them.
 No need to beat yourself over it; we all need to live a little.